Getting a new puppy is a wonderful experience, but it can be a little intimidating too.

 10. A Local Sports Match

-Whether it’s football, rugby or cricket, sports matches are common place in most villages or towns.
+Whether it’s football, soccer or baseball, sports matches are common place in most villages or towns.
 They draw crowds and present a lot of noise.

 There will be a great deal going on, and lots of people getting rather enthusiastic from the sidelines.